 - A healthy diet, start slow if you’ve not done it before, keep a diary of your eating habits, to keep you accountable.

 - Start a simple exercise routine, listen to motivational videos, meditation, yoga, find things that pick you up on low moments and help you keep focus.
 This can help your mental and physical health-boosting your mood and lowering your stress.

-- Try to get enough sleep, if you stop up way to late and feel tired in a morning just go to bed 5 minutes early each night until you get to the time you’d like to go to bed, same in a morning if you get up way to late and end up rushing get up 5 minutes early, try to prepare things you can the evening before if you always find yourself rushing around in a morning.
-Sleep can have negative effects if you’re not getting enough and positive effects on your emotional and physical health when you are.
+- Try to get enough sleep, and if you stop up way too late and feel tired in a morning, just go to bed 5 minutes early each night until you get to the time you’d like to go to bed, same in a morning if you get up way too late and end up rushing get up 5 minutes early, try to prepare things you can the evening before if you always find yourself rushing around in a morning.
+Sleep can have negative effects if you’re not getting enough and positive impact on your emotional and physical health when you are.

 - Spend time around positive quality people, it rubs off on you, go to new places to meet new people this can be hard to start if you’ve been isolated, try getting in touch with old friends and family who you know are good people, smile at others and pay them compliments.

 - Keep a reflection journal, one if you still miss the ex, write the negatives about the relationship and look at them when you’re having doubts.
-Then a positive journal, each day try to add at least three things you’ve achieved in that day, also put things down you’d like to achieve the next day, to keep yourself accountable.
+Then a positive journal.
+Each day try to add at least three things you’ve achieved in that day, also put something down you’d like to accomplish the next day to keep yourself accountable.

 - Get organised, keep notes of appointments and where you’re supposed to be when

-- Try to get some time to relax, doing what you’d like to do for you.
+- Try to get some time to relax, doing what you’d like to do for yourself.